vercel/next.js/errors/import-next.md

 Ensure any usage of `import next from "next"` is specific to custom server usage and isn't included in your pages or components.

-Also ensure any type imports are kept inside of TypeScript files.
+Also ensure any type imports are kept inside of TypeScript files e.g. ensure `import { PageConfig } from 'next'` isn't used in JavaScript files.

 ### Useful Links